Cyrille7520/openclassroom-git/README.md

 # openclassroom-git
-Project for the openclassrom git course
+This project is the exercise for the openclassrom Git course : https://openclassrooms.com/courses/gerer-son-code-avec-git-et-github